No Fees

 The Workers’ Compensation Monopoly

-That matters because in the state’s workers’ compensation system one entity controls the insurance and claim process from beginning to end.
+That matters because in the state’s workers’ compensation system, one entity controls the insurance and claim process from beginning to end.
 The system has inherent inequities and shortcomings.
 Independent Medical Examiners traditionally favor the employer and the Department of Labor and Industry.
 Employers misclassify employees, making them ineligible for coverage.
 Self-insured employers control access to benefits.

 You Deserve Compensation for Your Work-Related Injuries

-Workers’ Compensation Claims
+Workers’ Compensation Coverage

 When you’re injured or sustain an occupational disease on the job, your employer must have coverage in place to reimburse you for the expenses you incur.
 When injured employees submit a claim, payment is contingent upon whether or not the claim is accepted.
 Washington companies don’t get to choose their insurance company.
 They can give their employees one of two coverage options.